SpikeInterface/spikeinterface/doc/how_to/process_by_channel_group.rst

 **Option 1 : Automatic splitting (Recommended)**

-Simply pass the split recording to the `run_sorter` function, as if it was a non-split recording.
+Simply pass the split recording to the ``run_sorter`` function, as if it was a non-split recording.
-This will return a dict of sortings, with the keys corresponding to the groups.
+This will return a dict of sortings, with the same keys as the dict of recordings that were passed to ``run_sorter``.

 .. code-block:: python